jldeen/dotfiles/README.md

 ## Git clone
 There are two "master" branches here: WSL and MacOS.

-If you wish to clone these filesa and run scripts manually, run this:
+If you wish to clone these files and run scripts manually, run this:

 ```sh
 git clone https://github.com/jldeen/dotfiles.git ~/.dotfiles